nf-core/configs/README.md

 ### Create the specific nf-core/configs for the pipeline

-> This has to be done on a fork of the `nf-core/configs` repository.
+:warning: This has to be done on a fork of the `nf-core/configs` repository.

 If not already created, add the `pipeline/<PIPELINE>.config` file, and add the profile <PROFILE> to the profile scope